 Transportation to and from NYC to Westchester or Long Island

 Getting Around by Car

 Long Island and Westchester are two of the nation’s largest hubs for commuters, offering multiple driving routes into the five boroughs.
 However, when leaving Long Island via car you have to travel through NYC, which can be a pain when traffic is congested (pretty much always).
 In Westchester, you can travel around NYC to leave the state.

 Getting Around by Train

-Each offer great train options for commuters.
-Westchester has the Metro North which links directly to Grand Central Station, while Long Island has the LIRR which goes directly into Penn Station.
+Each offers great train options for commuters.
+Westchester has the Metro-North which links directly to Grand Central Station, while Long Island has the LIRR which goes directly into Penn Station.
 These are the two busiest commuter rails in North America and total over 600,000 passengers each weekday and almost 200 million riders a year.

 Flying from JFK or LaGuardia

 Queens is technically on Long Island and it’s easier to reach JFK airport via car and the LIRR in comparison to Westchester.
 LaGuardia is within driving distance to some areas of Westchester but it’s safe to say Long Island has the edge when it comes to airport access.